egg-bread/hls-to-mp4/README.md

 **hls-to-mp4** is a bash script that downloads HLS .m3u8 format videos from a formatted input file.
 If the videos have non-embedded captions (such as in WebVTT format), you can include them in the input file to be downloaded with their corresponding video as .srt files.

+## Usage
+Required:
+- ffmpeg
+- youtube-dl

+Download the script.
+Add permissions:
+`chmod +x ./hls-to-mp4.bashrc`

+Create the input file with videos (and captions) to download.

+Input file only has videos to download:
+`./hls-to-mp4.bashrc -f <input file path>`

+Input file has videos and captions to download:
+`./hls-to-mp4.bashrc -s -f <input file path>`

 ## Format of Input File

 Each line in the input file is a video to download and optionally, its corresponding captions.
 Each line is split by '|' and parsed.